Sammy Ameobi

-Samuel Oluwaseyi Jesutoromo Ameobi (born 1 May 1992) is a professional footballer who played most recently for Championship club Middlesbrough, although he has since been made a Free Agent.
+Samuel Oluwaseyi Jesutoromo Ameobi (born 1 May 1992) is a former professional footballer.
 He is the younger brother of fellow players Shola and Tomi Ameobi.
 He began his career with Newcastle United, joining the club's youth academy in 2008.
 After progressing into the first team, he made his senior debut in May 2011.

 However, he struggled to establish himself in the first team, making 70 appearances during a seven-year spell and spending time on loan with Middlesbrough, Cardiff City and Bolton Wanderers.
 He was released by Newcastle in 2017 and returned to Bolton on a permanent deal.
 Born in England, Ameobi was capped by Nigeria at under-20 level and England at under-21 level before switching his allegiance to Nigeria in August 2014.

 Early life

 Born in Newcastle upon Tyne, Ameobi attended Heaton Manor School in Newcastle and Grindon Hall Christian School in Sunderland, and finished school with 11 GCSEs prior to joining the Newcastle academy on a scholarship.
 His parents, John and Margaret Ameobi, had moved to Newcastle from Nigeria in October 1986.
 After originally settling in the city centre, the family later relocated to Fenham as John, who had worked as a teacher in Nigeria, undertook a PhD in agricultural engineering.
 His father later went on to become the pastor of Newcastle Apostolic Church in Spital Tongues and Sammy also became a devout Christian.

 Ameobi has two older brothers, both of whom are also footballers: Shola and Tomi.
 He also has three sisters, Tolu, Titi and Ife.
 Their father later stated how the family were victims of racist abuse after arriving in Britain, nearly returning to Nigeria before claiming that God told him to remain in Newcastle.
 Sammy later recalled his own experiences, commenting "There was the odd time when I was chased by someone riding a bike, and had to run home and lock the door behind me."
 As their father's visa did not allow him to work, the family survived on the £15 a week wages brought in by their mother's part-time job.
 On the advice of teachers in order to integrate the children into English society, the Ameobis spoke only English at home, and the children eventually lost fluency in their native Yoruba.
 Ameobi has asthma, having been diagnosed with the condition at the age of twelve.